Dagmawi-BG/amharic-nlp-toolkit/docs/devlog.md

 - 2024-02-10: Define initial list of Amharic stopwords
 - 2024-02-16: Complete transliterator mappings for all vowel forms
 - 2024-02-19: Improve CLI help descriptions and output formatting
+- 2024-02-20: Add test cases for word and sentence tokenization